22310065/Charity-Donation-Platform/index.md

 - **Create Campaign:** Lets organizations create campaigns.
 - **Manage Campaigns:** Allows admin control.
 - **Track Donation Impact:** Lets donors view campaign progress.

+## Lab 4 – Sequence Diagrams

+### Part 1 – Library Kiosk

+#### Description
+The sequence diagram models the book return process in a library kiosk.
+The student returns a book, the system validates it, updates inventory, sends notifications, and confirms success.
+If the book is overdue, a fine payment process is triggered.

+---

+### Part 2 – Charity Donation Platform

+#### Description
+The donor browses campaigns and makes a donation through the platform.
+The system verifies the user, processes payment through the payment gateway, updates donation records, and sends confirmation notifications.
+If payment fails, the donation process ends.